Short Simple Geodesic Loops on a 2-Sphere: Results

 When straightening in $B_i$, if the original arcs of $\gamma\cap B_i$ do not intersect then neither will the minimizing geodesic segments they are replaced with.
 This is because two minimizing geodesic segments cannot mutually intersect more than once in their interiors, and they cannot intersect non-transversely.
 Moreover, since our interpolating homotopy does not increase the number of self-intersections, the disk flow preserves simple curves.
 Thus it is possible to obtain a simple closed geodesic by starting with a simple curve.

 This flow can also be extended to multi-parameter families of curves.
 However, discontinuities in the disk flow can occur when one curve being shortened is tangent to the boundary of one of the balls in the cover and a nearby curve lies entirely within said ball.
 While this situation can be avoided for a single curve by slightly altering the cover, once we pass to a family of curves we cannot necessarily arrange the disks to avoid tangencies in every curve.
 Instead, each discontinuity is fixed by ``filling in the gap'' with an interpolating homotopy.
+We will discuss this process in detail in Section \ref{sec:families}.

 Because we are interested in finding loops based at $p$, we want to modify the disk flow so that it fixes the base point of the curve we are shortening.
 Although it would be ideal to deal only with simple curves based at $p$, we will need to examine what we call $p$-admissible curves. \begin{definition}[$p$-Admissible Curves] Let $p\in M$.
-We call a curve $\gamma:[0,1]\to M$ $p$-admissible if the following conditions hold. \begin{enumerate} \item $\gamma(0)=\gamma(1)=p$ \item $\gamma$ has no self-intersections except perhaps at the point $p$. \item There exists a homotopy of arbitrarily small width between $\gamma$ and a simple closed curve. \end{enumerate} \end{definition} In particular, such curves have no transverse self-intersections.
+We call a curve $\gamma:[0,1]\to M$ $p$-admissible if the following conditions hold. \begin{enumerate} \item $\gamma(0)=\gamma(1)=p$. \item $\gamma$ is piecewise geodesic and parameterized by arc length. \item $\gamma$ has no self-intersections except perhaps at the point $p$. \item There exists a homotopy of arbitrarily small width between $\gamma$ and a simple closed curve. \end{enumerate} \end{definition} In particular, such curves have no transverse self-intersections.

 We now describe how we will alter the disk flow to create what we call the modified disk flow at $p$.
 Note that we will only define this flow on $p$-admissible curves.
 We cover $M$ by balls $B_i$ as before.
 However, we additionally require that the first ball $B_1$ in our cover is centred at $p$, and that no other ball contains $p$.
 We will only make modifications to the flow in $B_1$.
 In order to fix $p=\gamma(0)$, we would like to replace the arc of $\gamma$ that contains $t=0$ with the two geodesics that connect $p$ to the arc's endpoints (we call such geodesics ``rays" because they emanate from the centre of the metric ball).
 However, unlike in the standard disk flow, this can create new transverse self-intersections since it is possible that another geodesic segment crosses both geodesic rays.
 Therefore we make the following compromise.
 First, the arc in $B_1$ containing $t=0$ is always replaced by a pair of geodesic rays.
 Secondly, if replacing an arc in $B_1$ by a minimizing geodesic would create transverse self-intersections with the pair of rays incident to $\gamma(0)$, we instead replace it with the pair of geodesic rays that connect its endpoints to $p$.
 All other arcs are replaced by genuine minimizing geodesics as in the original disk flow (see Figure \ref{fig:rays}).